Dhimurru General Permits allow for fishing at the designated Recreation Areas within the intertidal zone.

 Damage Dhimurru Rangers are out patrolling to check access permit compliance and looking after Sea Country.
 Feel free to record and report any damage to the environment or suspicious and/or unlawful behaviour to them, the Dhimurru Office, Police, or the Northern Land Council.

 Dhimurru Permits do not authorise fishing and/or hunting, or the use of boats on 'closed seas'.
-Permits must be obtained from the Northern Land Council (NLC).
+To fish outside the Dhimurru IPA, apply for a fishing permit from the Northern Land Council (NLC).
 Please note that NLC Visitor/Transit permits do not allow visitors to fish or hunt on Aboriginal land.
 Separate Applications for Permits to carry out these activities must be submitted.
 No fees apply and a licence/permit only need be applied for once.

 The NLC say they will process all interim recreational fishing licences and permits for tidal Aboriginal waters on behalf of the Anindilyakwa and NL Councils.
 Rec anglers will continue to have access to tidal waters covering Aboriginal land in the NT.